ctrl-exec - High Availability

 What State Exists and Where

-All ctrl-exec state is on the filesystem of the ctrl-exec host.
+All ctrl-exec state is on the filesystem of the dispatcher host.
 There is no embedded database, no in-memory cluster state, and no daemon with persistent connections that must be preserved across restarts.

 /etc/ctrl-exec/ca.key- The CA private key.
 Root of trust for the entire deployment.
 This is the most sensitive file in the system — access to it allows issuing arbitrary agent certificates.
 Mode 0600, owned by root.

 /etc/ctrl-exec/ca.crt- The CA certificate.
-Distributed to agents at pairing time and used by both the ctrl-exec and all agents to verify peer certificates.
+Distributed to agents at pairing time and used by both the dispatcher and all agents to verify peer certificates.

 /etc/ctrl-exec/ca.serial-